• Skip to primary navigation

 • 1 teaspoon vanilla powder or extract

-• 10 strawberries for garnish
+• 10 strawberries optional (to decorate)

 Instructions

-• Preheat the oven to 180°C/360°F/160°C fan (gas mark 4).
+• Preheat the oven to 180°C/160°C fan/360°F (gas mark 4).

 • Bake in the oven for 50-55 minutes, or until the top is cooked but still quite wobbly on the top.
-(If making smaller individual cheesecakes using muffin moulds, then bake for just 35-40 minutes.)
+If making smaller individual cheesecakes using muffin moulds, then bake for just 35-40 minutes.

 • Leave to cool before turning out of the cake tin then chill in the fridge for at least 2 hours.